ppasquini/FFT/README.md

 ```
 ./compression [number_of_threads_used] [file_path_input_image] [image_dimension] [compression_desired] [color]
 ```
-where color can be either **bk** for a black image compression, or **rgb** for a colored one
+where color can be either **bk** for a black image compression, or **rgb** for a colored one (**rgb** by default).

 ### **Results**
-Here below is shown how the compression performs for black and white iamge.
+Here below is shown how the compression performs for a black and white image.
 It is shown how the matrix sparsity pattern increases, as the compression increases too, but the quality of the image decreases at the same time.

 <img title="Matrix compression 80%" src="FFT_2D/images/matrix80.png" style="height: 400px; width:400px;"> <img title="Image compressed" src="FFT_2D/images/output80.png" style="height: 400px; width:400px;">